project-chip/connectedhomeip/docs/examples/discussion/PID_allocation_for_example_apps.md

 # PID allocation for example apps

-Unless specifically overridden by the platform, example apps in this SDK use the Example credentials implementation in DeviceAttestationCredsExample.cpp.
+Unless specifically overridden by the platform, example apps in this SDK use the Example credentials implementation in `DeviceAttestationCredsExample.cpp`.

-The SDK holds example certificates for VID 0xFFF1 and PIDs 0x8000-0x801F.
+The SDK holds example certificates for VID '0xFFF1' and any PID in '0x8000-0x801F'.
 The device VID and PID supplied by the basic information cluster must correspond to the VID/PID given in the certificate for the device to pass verification.

 Certificates are selected using the value in CHIP_DEVICE_CONFIG_DEVICE_PRODUCT_ID.
-The vendor ID for every example app is the same because they are all signed by the same PAI (vendor id 0xFFF1).
+The vendor ID for every example app is the same because they are all signed by the same PAI (vendor id '0xFFF1').

 In order to allow some differentiation between the various example apps, each app is assigned a PID from the list below: